cds-snc/platform-forms-client/components/clientComponents/globals/Captcha/README.md

 # hCAPTCHA

 ## Setup For local testing
-1. Add HCAPTCHA_SITE_VERIFY_KEY to Github secrets.
+1. Add `HCAPTCHA_SITE_VERIFY_KEY` to your `.env` file.
 The value can be found in 1Password.
-This step is probably done.
+This also needs to be added to GitHub secrets if it hasn't already been done.
 2. Add a new app setting with name `hCaptchaSiteKey`.
 The value can be found in 1Password.
 3. Turn on the hCAPTCHA feature flag.
-4. Open captcha/helpers.ts and comment out lines 6-9 and 12.
+4. Open `captcha/helpers.ts` and comment out lines 6-9 and 12.
 This removes an intentionally annoying log and a check that disables hCAPTCHA in the developement environment.
 5. When you submit a form you should see a hCAPTCHA log message in your browser and a server log message with a score.

 ## Adding hCAPTCHA